 NATURE IMMERSION PROGRAM

-The Nature Immersion Program (NIP) seamlessly delivers Thorne’s in-school, after school, field trip, and summer camp programs to youth at low income and culturally diverse schools.
-The program provides all students at a school with between 27 and 225 hours of Thorne’s unique brand of hands-on environmental education programming during first through fifth grade.
+The Nature Immersion Program seamlessly delivers Thorne’s in-school, after school, field trip, and summer camp programs to youth at low income and culturally diverse schools.
+The program provides all students at a school with between 27 and 225 hours of Thorne’s unique brand of hands-on environmental education programming during 1st through 5th grade.

-If you are an administrator at a Title 1 school and would like to know more about NIP, please contact Erin Saunders at email@example.com or by calling 303.499.3647 x101.
+If you are an administrator at a Title 1 school and would like to know more about NIP, please contact our school programs team at firstname.lastname@example.org or by calling 303.499.3647.